startuplcoud/infra-multi-account-region-startup-kit/README.md

   account_id = local.env_vars["account_id"]
 }
 ```
-then, in the auto generate provider syntax, so it will generate the `providers.tf` in each terraform module,
+then, in the auto generate provider syntax, it will generate the `providers.tf` in each terraform module, and
 the provider already strict the AWS region and account.
 ```hcl
 generate "providers" {